xorpaul/g10k/README.md

         which Puppetfile to use in -puppetfile mode (default "./Puppetfile") -quiet
         no output, defaults to false
-  -usemove
+  -usecachefallback
+        if g10k should try to use its cache for sources and modules instead of failing -usemove
         do not use hardlinks to populate your Puppet environments with Puppetlabs Forge modules.
 Instead uses simple move commands and purges the Forge cache directory after each run!
 Var(&Useful for g10k runs inside a Docker container)
   -verbose